tbfe-de/AverageCalculator/README.md

 ## Step 5

-Move the innermost `while`-loop into a function of its own, named `do_single_average`.
+Move a nested `while`-loop into a function of its own.

 ## Step 6

-Modify the parameterization of `do_single_average` to return the result via a reference argument  `struct sum_count` which has two elements, one for element count and another one for the sum of all elements.
+Modify the parameterization a function to return a result consisting of two values via a (non-`const`) reference to a `struct` with two elements.

 ## Step 7

-Give `do_single_average` a result type `bool` and return return `false` if some of the inputs wasn't a `float` value.
+Give a function a result type `bool` and return `false` if some of the inputs in the current line wasn't a `float` value, or `true` if all input was accepted.

 ## Step 8

-Instead of indicating conversion problems inside the function `do_single_average` (ie. some input is not convertible to `float`) via the result throw an exception.
+Instead of indicating the conversion problems inside function via a `boolean` return value (like in the previous step) do it by `throw`-ing an exception which the caller then has to `catch`.